ttkorhonen/myDocument/docs/mrfioc2/evr-usage.md

 Special actions, and Pulse Generator actions.
 Special actions include those related to timestamp distribution, and the system heartbeat tick (see [Special Function Mappings](#special-function-mapping) for a complete list).
-Each Pulse Generator has three mapable actions: Set (force active), Reset (force inactive), and Trigger (start delay program).
+Each Pulse Generator has three mappable actions: Set (force active), Reset (force inactive), and Trigger (start delay program).
 Most applications will use Trigger mappings.